 For business inquiries, or if you’d simply like to chat, use this email!

-I am open to any collaborations, sponsorships, partnerships, ARCs, buddy reads, blog tours, giveaway proposals, and projects!
+I am open to any blog tours, giveaway proposals, and projects!
 If you have something else in mind, feel free to contact me as well!
-Please note that if I do decline any proposal, please do not pursue it any further with me.
+Please note that if I do decline your offer, I kindly ask that you do not pursue it any further with me.
 Thank you for understanding.

 It’s officially 2021.
 Let’s get it right this year!

 This year the lovely Austine, and Katie from @https://www.novelknight.com/ are hosting their Beat The Backlist Challenge!
 And since my TBR is at a raging 100+ books, I decided to participate!
 Want to participate?
 Use the link above and it’ll give you all the details.
 It’s completely free and a great way to get rid of your TBR!